Cyfrin/Updraft/courses/blockchain-basics/1-basics/12-signing-transactions/+page.md

 The private key is then passed through an algorithm (the [**Elliptic Curve Digital Signature Algorithm**](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) for Ethereum and Bitcoin) to create the corresponding public key.
 Both the private and public keys are central to the transaction process.
 However, while the private key must remain secret, the public key needs to be accessible to everyone.

-When we send a transaction to the blockchain, we're passing a private key - this allows others to verify the transaction through the generated public key
+When we send a transaction to the blockchain, we're passing a private key.
+This allows others to verify the transaction through the generated public key.

 <img src="/blockchain-basics/08-signing-transactions/signing-transactions1.png" width="100%" height="auto" alt="signing-transactions1">